WieWaldi/dwm-status2dcmd/README.md

 are compatible and working straight out of the box.

 ! dwm gets installed into '~/.local/bin'.
-! 'make clean' will delete config.h as well.

 ## Patches
 The following patches have been applied.